-- 13.1.
+- 14.1.
 The Portsmouth Grammar School is a selective independent day school, educating pupils of average to high-level ability from Pre-School through to Sixth Form.
-Both the Junior School and the Senior School accept pupils based on their performance in assessment tests and at interview. - 13.2.
+Both the Junior School and the Senior School accept pupils based on their performance in assessment tests and at interview. - 14.2.
 The Portsmouth Grammar School fully supports the general principles set out in the Equality Act 2010.
-It has its own Admissions Policy and Additional Educational Needs (AEN) and Disabilities Policy which are available on the website; the latter policy now incorporates the Reasonable Adjustments Policy. - 13.3.
-We aim to enable all pupils who are accepted into the school to have access to the full curriculum, to achieve their academic potential and to ensure that no pupil's progress is held back by any kind of learning difficulty. - 13.4.
-We aim to integrate our learning support systems with the curriculum, to aid learning and the acquisition of skills in all subject areas that involve literacy and numeracy. - 13.5.
+It has its own Admissions Policy and Additional Educational Needs (AEN) and Disabilities Policy which are available on the website; the latter policy now incorporates the Reasonable Adjustments Policy. - 14.3.
+We aim to enable all pupils who are accepted into the school to have access to the full curriculum, to achieve their academic potential and to ensure that no pupil's progress is held back by any kind of learning difficulty. - 14.4.
+We aim to integrate our learning support systems with the curriculum, to aid learning and the acquisition of skills in all subject areas that involve literacy and numeracy. - 14.5.
 In practical terms, support is provided by both internal staff and external professionals.
 Pupils with significant learning difficulties or disabilities are provided with individual education plans.
 Children with an EHC plan will follow an educational and welfare programme of support devised by the Learning Support department.
-Support lessons may be provided within the academic timetable or outside it.
-The need and allocation of support lessons for each pupil are regularly reviewed.
-A small minority of pupils follow a reduced curriculum based on individual academic and pastoral needs; this provides space in their school week for a higher level of learning support which underpins accessibility of the rest of their curriculum. - 13.6.
+Support lessons may be provided within the

+- academic timetable or outside it.
+The need and allocation of support lessons for each pupil are regularly reviewed. - 14.6.
 Some provision is provided free of extra charge, some at parental expense and this, too, is kept under review.
 See the PGS Additional Educational Needs and Disabilities Policy for further detail.

-14. Guidance and Support
+15. Guidance and Support